-“HARDWEAR by Goadome” was a daring, immersive event by Nike (and SNKRS), celebrating the launch of the Nike Air Max Goadome Low, a sleek, low-cut evolution of the rugged Air Max Goadome silhouette.
+“HARDWEAR by Goadome” was a daring, immersive event by Nike (and SNKRS), celebrating the launch of the Nike Air Max Goadome Low, a sleek, a low-cut of the classic Nike boot.
 Originally introduced in the early 2000s as part of Nike ACG, the high-top Goadome quickly became a cult favourite, especially in the American East Coast street and club scenes (think DC/Baltimore and go-go culture).
 Its durable, workwear-inspired design (often likened to other fashion adopted boots) earned it a devoted following, with recent revivals sparking massive demand for pony hair and cow-print versions in 2025.
 The new Low version refines the formula: it streamlines the upper for a more versatile, street-ready appeal while preserving the signature chunky Air-cushioned midsole, metal hardware, and grippy outsole.

 The event’s immersive installations, visual displays, and performances featured a lineup of London-based and international underground artists, designers, and creators.
-Their works reinterpreted the Goadome’s gritty heritage through themes of nostalgia, perception, diaspora, materiality, intimacy, and storytelling.
-This roster amplified the event’s goal: turning the Nike Air Max Goadome Low into a cultural bridge, bringing in a wide range of people, communities and conversation into a where heritage meets experimental underground expression in a multisensory takeover at Goodhood’s space (118 Curtain Road, London) on February 21, 2026.
-Daytime retail and exhibits gave way to nighttime immersion, making it one of Nike’s most conceptually rich activations in recent years.
+Their works reinterpreted the Goadome’s gritty heritage through themes of nostalgia, perception, diaspora, materiality and intimacy.
+This roster amplified the event’s goal: turning the Nike Air Max Goadome Low into a cultural bridge, bringing in a wide range of people, communities and conversation.
+Its classic ACG heritage meets experimental underground expression.
+Making it one of Nike’s most conceptually rich activations in recent years.

 Rohani – Creative Director